ErnestCopperfield/number-guess/README.md

 Contributions can be made by improving the code, documentation, or project structure.

 Before making changes, review the existing files and keep the project style consistent.

+Recommended contribution steps:

+1. Clone the repository.
+2. Create a new branch for your changes.
+3. Make focused updates.
+4. Test the project if tests or run commands are available.